jaycen/Deezix-Hack/README.md

 **Game Statistics**
 - Traditional 6 ability scores are consolidated to 3 (PHY, MEN, SPR) ranging 1 - 3
 - HP is reduced overall.
 PCs have SPR + Level HP.
 Monsters have HP equal to their HD.
-- AC is ranges from 0 - 2 and serves as damage reduction
+- AC ranges from 0 - 2 and serves as damage reduction
 - Attack bonus/THAC0 and Saving Throw progression is consolidated to a single Combat Bonus (CB)

 **Mechanics**